Some say…it’s the single greatest musical instrument ever invented.

 2. Martin

-The single oldest American acoustic guitar manufacturer still in activity…
+As the single oldest American acoustic guitar manufacturer still around today…

-It’s safe to say Martin is one of the, if not THE most important and influential acoustic guitar manufacturer, thanks to various design innovations, such as:
+Martin is one of the, if not THE most influential acoustic guitar manufacturer, with innovative designs such as:

-- The X-Bracing system – A revolutionary bracing design, which allowed for a bigger soundboard and essentially a louder guitar.
+- The X-Bracing system – which allows for a bigger soundboard and essentially a louder guitar.

-- A wider nut – which many guitarists say is more comfortable on the long run
+- A wider nut – which is more comfortable on the long run, according to some

 - A longer scale – which results in a louder, fuller sound